Skip to main content

 • “Beautiful graphics, twitch platforming, blood and viscera: everything you need to mindlessly enjoy dying a thousand times in a row.”

-• “The visuals are really good and yeah I know it’s Unreal 5 but they visually translate well into 3D even though there’s strong preference for the 2D art.
-It delivers some of the Newgrounds gross-out well enough, the level design makes the whole world alive with clean animations, and there’s a lot going on as you are traversing, which is very impressive for an indie title, especially in the dark world.
-There is a lot to keep track of, it really feels like a big journey across different worlds and the variety is very consistent.”
+• “The visuals are really good and yeah I know it’s Unreal 5 but they visually translate well into 3D even though there are strong preferences for the 2D art; it delivers some of the Newgrounds gross out well enough.
+The level design makes the whole world alive with clean animations and a lot going on as you traverse, which is very impressive for an indie title, especially in the dark world where there is a lot to keep track of.
+It really feels like a big journey across different worlds and the variety is very consistent.”

 • “Like it’s sort of funny how they look disgustingly not like how they did in the 2D games, but it definitely falls into a category that many won’t fall in love with like the first game’s art style and even Forever’s art style.”